jbcoe/polymorphic_value/draft.md

 The component `c1_` can be constructed from an instance of any class that inherits from `IComponent1`.
 Similarly, `c2_` can be constructed from an instance of any class that inherits from `IComponent2`.

-The compiler-generated ` compiler-generated destructor, copy, move, and assignment operators of `CompositeObject` behave correctly.
-In addition to enabling compiler-generation of functions for composite objects, `polymorphic_value` performs deep copies of `c1_` and `c2_` without the class author needing to provide a special 'clone' method.
+`CompositeObject_5` has a (correct) compiler-generated destructor, copy, move, and assignment operators.

 ## Deep copies